 Both offset and redraw accounts can lower interest payable.
 While this doesn't necessarily change repayment amounts, it could shorten the length of your loan and save thousands in interest over the years.

 Similarly, if you have a pile of money in an offset or redraw, consider withdrawing it to pay off other forms of debt with higher interest rates.
-If you had $20,000 in the account and a $20,000 car loan, you could pay off the rest of this car loan (if it lets you pay the loan off early) and eliminate one pesky repayment from your budget.
+If you have $20,000 in the account and a $20,000 car loan, you could pay off the rest of this car loan (if it lets you pay the loan off early) and eliminate one pesky repayment from your budget.
 Such a move is called opportunity cost.

-4. Switch to an interest-only mortgage
+4. Switch to interest-only repayments

 This will reduce your monthly repayments quite a bit, but it's only a short-term solution, as you're not paying off any principal.
-It could be useful if you have some short-term cash shortfalls such as being unable to work, being on maternity leave, or some other big financial hit.
+It could be useful if you have some short-term cash shortfalls, such as being unable to work, being on maternity leave, or some other big financial hit.

 5. Examine your spending